 Precipitation and Snowpack - Whether it's a coincidence or an impact of climate change, there have been an increasing number of large storms in the last decade nationwide.
 In Colorado, earlier in the decade, we saw very dry conditions on the Front Range, followed by very significant flooding that was unprecedented.
 Snowpack is typically the source of about 70% of the state's surface water (CWCB Climate Plan 2018).
 Some climate models predict significant reductions in snow pack which would likely reduce the overall water supply.
 A very low snowpack going into the 2018 summer resulted in significant use of existing and stored water supplies, which resulted in many communities, including Ridgway, being concerned about water availability in subsequent years.
-Another low snowpack year in 2018-2019 could result in significant water supply challenges statewide.
-The 2019 water year is looking a bit better than the 2018, but the west has had more drier than wetter than average years in the recent decades, and the Town needs to plan for the drier years going forward
+Another low snowpack year could result in significant water supply challenges statewide.
+The 2019 water year is looking better than the 2018, but the west has had more drier than wetter than average years in the recent decades, and the Town needs to plan for the drier years going forward

-Runoff - A number of factors impact how much of the snow pack runs off and when, what is absorbed into the ground locally and what evaporates.
-In a winter like 2017 - 2018 where there was little precipitation in the Fall, the ground was dry so when the snow melts some of the runoff will be absorbed in the ground.
+Runoff - A number of factors impact how much of the snow pack runs off and when, what is absorbed into the ground locally, and what evaporates.
+In a winter like 2017 - 2018 where there was little precipitation in the fall, resulting in the ground being dry when it froze so much of the runoff was absorbed in the ground.
 The previous year, the ground was saturated when it froze and most of the water in the snow ran off.
 The rate of melt and runoff is also impacted by when and how fast the temperatures rise in the spring and the amount of dust on the snow.
-In the Uncompander basin, dust events, with dust mostly coming from the Colorado Plateau, are having a significant impact on the how fast the snow melts.
-In years with a lot of dust in the snow, the runoff has been more rapid than in years where the snow is not as dirty.
+In the Uncompany basin, dust events, with dust mostly coming from the Colorado Plateau, are having a significant impact on the how fast the snow melts.
+In years with a lot of dust in the snow, the runoff has been more rapid than in years when the snow is not as dirty.
 The dust on snow makes the snow warmer and that can also increase how much of the moisture evaporates.